About Pentre Mawr Caravan Park and our story

-In many respects, our customers and the park are our best sales team.
+In many respects, our customers are our best sales team.

 We have owners here that can afford the top of the range holiday homes but we also have owners that can only just afford an older one, all are welcome here and everyone is treated in the same way.

 Unlike many of the larger caravan parks in the area, we are family owned and run.